 Bending tree at the end of River Bend Trail, near base of High Falls

-The smooth, flat rock surface at Triple Falls is a great place for a picnic.
-To beat the crowds, come early with a breakfast picnic!
+The smooth, flat rock surface at Triple Falls is perfect for a picnic.
+To beat the crowds, come early with a breakfast!

 Covered Bridge near the top of High Falls, on Buck Forest Road (for walking and biking)